Judica-Cordiglia brothers: Recordings

 In the 1960s, the brothers released recordings alleged to be radio communications taken from secret Soviet Union space missions, including the purported dying sounds of a suffocating lost cosmonaut.
 As compiled by Kris Hollington of the Fortean Times, a British monthly magazine that popularizes "anomalous phenomena", the quoted list of these is as follows:

 May 1960 Unnamed cosmonaut lost when his orbiting space capsule veered off course.

-November 1960 The brothers picked up an SOS message in Morse code from a troubled spacecraft.
+28th November 1960 The brothers picked up a faint SOS message in Morse code from a troubled spacecraft.
+The craft was purportedly on an escape trajectory out of Earth's sphere of influence.

-February 1961 Recorded the suffocation of a cosmonaut.
+February 1961 Recorded the heavy breathing and the rapid heartbeat of a suffocating cosmonaut.

 April 1961 Just prior to Yuri Gagarin’s flight, a capsule circled the Earth three times before re-entering the Earth’s atmosphere.

 May 1961 Weak calls for help from an orbiting capsule.

 October 1961 A Soviet spacecraft veered off course and vanished into deep space.

 November 1962 A space capsule bounced off the Earth’s atmosphere during re-entry and disappeared.

 May 1963 Unnamed female cosmonaut perished on re-entry.

-April 1964 Cosmonaut lost when capsule burnt up on re-entry.
+April 1964 Cosmonaut lost when capsule burnt up on re-entry.The most well-known "lost cosmonaut" recording was taken on May 23, 1963.
+In it, a purported cosmonaut frantically communicates her distress as her spacecraft burns up in the atmosphere:I CAN SEE A FLAME!… I CAN SEE A FLAME!…

-In the 28 November 1960 recording, a faint SOS Morse Code signal has been purportedly sent from a troubled spacecraft leaving Earth's orbit.
+I FEEL HOT… I FEEL HOT… THIRTYTWO…